Chapter

 What does John 5:3 mean?

 North of the temple, in the northeast corner of Jerusalem, was a two-section pool covered by five roofed porches (John 5:2).
-Whether because of the shade, nearness to the temple, or some healing property of the water, this area was filled with people suffering from various disabilities.
-Jesus has come to the city in order to attend one of the required festivals (John 5:1), and is about to perform the third of His seven "signs" recorded in the Gospel of John.
+This area offered shade and nearness to the temple.
+There may have been a healing property in the water.
+For whatever reason, this area was filled with people suffering from various disabilities.
+Jesus has come to the city to attend one of the required festivals (John 5:1).
+He is about to perform the third of His seven "signs" recorded in the gospel of John.

-Part of Jesus' complaint against the people of Israel, in His day, was their spiritual coldness.
+Part of Jesus' complaint against Israel during His earthly ministry was their spiritual coldness.
 Jesus drove greedy merchants out of the temple; these men had replaced ministry with money (John 2:13–22).
-In this story, we see "a multitude" of people in need of support, within close range to the temple.
-This, also, is a sad reflection on Jerusalem's unwillingness to love their neighbors.
+In this story, we see "a multitude" of people in need of support, close to the temple.
+This is a sad reflection on Jerusalem's unwillingness to love their neighbors.

-It should be noted that this verse refers to the number of people seeking healing here as "a multitude."
-And yet, Jesus will only be healing one of them at this time.
+John refers to the number of people seeking healing here as "a multitude."
+Yet Jesus will only heal one of them at this time.
 This underscores an important truth about the Christian life: it's not primarily about miracles.
-God uses supernatural events to send a message, or further His will.
+God uses supernatural events to send a message, or to further His will.
 True miracles, like the "signs" John records, are not common.
 They are not expected.
 This was as true for the people of Jesus' day as it is today.
-The gospel is not about physical health—it is a matter of eternal life.
+Nor is the gospel about physical health; it is a matter of eternal life.

-This verse leads into an interesting textual debate.
+This verse leads to an interesting textual debate.
 Older, more reliable manuscripts do not contain the words of John 5:4.
 The text usually associated with that verse explains the reason for the crowd of invalids: miraculous healing.
 According to the disputed words, an angel would occasionally stir up the water, and the first person into the water would be healed.
 Some have raised theological objections to this.
 For instance, this seems to contradict the normal biblical approach to miracles.
-And, it seems unfair for God to make a contest out of healing.
+It also seems unfair for God to make a contest out of healing.

 Expand